IB English / English Literature

 - Analyzing the presentation of colonialism's effects on the individual in Joseph Conrad's Heart of Darkness and tourism advertisements for Hong Kong in the 1950's.

-For students who are doing English A Literature or English A Language and Literature HL, they would be required to write the HL essay.
+Students who are doing English A: Literature or English A: Language and Literature HL are required to write a HL essay.

 Here are some sample IB English A Literature and English A Language and Literature HL essay topics: